slott56/slott56.github.io/Pelican/content/blog/2007/08/2007_08_03-dynamic_languages_in_the_news.rst

-Until it gets mentioned a little more, It will be difficult for me to dance around the :strong:`Elephant in the Saloon`\ ™.
+Until it gets mentioned a little more, It will be difficult for me to dance around the **Elephant in the Saloon**\ ™.
 When comparing Java and COBOL, I feel compelled to mention that Java -- while light-years ahead of COBOL -- is not the state of the art.
 Java has an ecosystem of tools that makes a few marginally competent Java kiddies twice as productive as genius-level old-salt COBOL programmers.
 But it's still not Python, which seems to give you another 50% intellectual leverage advantage over Java.